petty/petty/.github/pull_request_template.md

-Before submitting this PR, please make sure:

-- [ ] Your code builds clean without any errors or warnings
+## Issue ticket number and link

+## Checklist before requesting a review

+- [ ] PR name includes ticket % description
+- [ ] Code was tested with CMS locally (validating gradle build)
+- [ ] Code was tested in Styleguide -- if applicable
+- [ ] Configuration changes don't alter Style selection defaults
 - [ ] You are using adhering to our coding standards
-- [ ] You have added tests as necessary

-For the reviewer:
+## For the reviewer:

 - [ ] Author is using adhering to our coding standards
 - [ ] All feedback has been addressed or resolved